Teen Choice Awards 2018 Winners: The Complete List

 iZombie

-Shadowhunters: The Mortal Instruments
+Shadowhunters: The Mortal Instruments — WINNER

 Stranger Things